-Suominen’s performance and development discussion process consists of bi-annual employee – manager discussions covering topics such as achievement of previous year’s targets, target setting for ongoing year and identifying development needs and plans.
+Suominen’s performance development discussion process consists of regular employee – manager discussions covering topics such as success in reaching the previous year’s targets, setting targets for the ongoing year, and identifying development needs and plans.
 During the year, we strengthened the quality of target setting and promoted a feedback culture to further enhance the process.
-In 2019, the process covered 73% of employees in total.
-In 2020, we will focus on further developing our performance culture by for example driving pay-for-performance principle, strengthening the quality of target setting and promoting feedback culture.
-Our target is also to develop and harmonize the performance and development discussion process for blue collar employees globally.
+In 2020, the employee – manager discussions covered 75% of our employees.
+Our target for 2021 is to develop and harmonize the performance and development discussion process also for our blue-collar employees globally.

-Suominen’s safety work is based on preventive work and Suominen has implemented Life Saving Rules and a Behavior Based Safety program covering employees working both at Suominen’s manufacturing sites and at the offiice premises.
+Suominen’s safety work is based on preventive work, and Suominen has implemented Life Saving Rules and a Behavior Based Safety program covering employees working both at Suominen’s manufacturing sites and at office premises.

-The Behavior Based Safety program kept rolling for the sixth year in the row in 2019.
+The Behavior Based Safety program kept rolling for the seventh year in a row in 2020.
 The program emphasizes the individual’s own responsibility in safety and focuses on influencing the attitude and motivation of individuals.

-The program is implemented through safety walks, where an employee walks through the premises identifying both safe and unsafe behaviors and conditions, and then engages in an open discussion with other employees.
+The program is implemented through safety walks, in which an employee walks through the premises identifying both safe and unsafe behaviors and conditions, and then engages in an open discussion with other employees.

 Safety walk training is mandatory for all new employees as part of their onboarding process.
-By the end of 2019, almost 24,000 safety walks were performed globally.
-Altogether 4,500 unsafe actions or conditions were identified that need to be rectified.
+In 2020, over 11,800 safety walks were performed globally.
+Altogether, 1,614 unsafe actions or conditions were identified that need to be rectified.
 However, as a precautionary measure, safety walks were suspended in early 2020 to ensure social distances in our sites due to the COVID-19 pandemic.

-Suominen develops safety at the workplace according to the principle of continuous improvement and constantly shares the best practices of individual plants to benefit the entire plant network.
-In improving safety, Suominen places particular emphasis on influencing attitudes, behavior and operating models and on building a culture of work safety.
+Suominen develops safety at the workplace according to the principle of continuous improvement and constantly shares the best practices at individual plants to benefit the entire plant network.
+In improving safety, Suominen places particular emphasis on influencing attitudes, behavior, and operating models, and on building a culture of work safety.
 Safety monitoring is part of the daily activities.